Games - Artwear - Wisdom Wall Art - Stationery - HomeschoolingDon't Tread On Me - Income Tax Truth - Comment - Home

 A. It is hard to imagine why any such detail would make a bit of difference, absent some published request by the agency that things be done in a particular way for bureaucratic processing purposes (personally, I've never seen an official request in this regard, although I've also never looked...).
 Best way to find out, if this is really a concern, is to call the relevant agency and ask, I would think.

-By the way, to the degree that this question, and others like it, reflect the notion that one should strive to avoid "standing out" (which I fear that in some cases they might), they reflect a misunderstanding of just what exercising one's right to introduce one's testimony into the record (or simply claim a return of one's property)-- and, more broadly, standing up for the rule of law-- is all about.
-I'll not address this any further (since simply stating the issue should suffice), other than to say that subterfuge, or the wish to be "off the radar screen", has no place in the upholding of the law.
+That said, I understand that this question reflects the notion that one should strive to avoid "standing out", presumably based on the view that tax agencies are unscrupulous and will target for harassment and resistance even perfectly proper filings and claims that come to their attention.
+But this notion itself reflects a misunderstanding of just what exercising one's right to introduce one's testimony into the record (or simply claim a return of one's property)-- and, more broadly, standing up for the rule of law-- is all about.
+Subterfuge, or the wish to be "off the radar screen", has no place in the upholding of the law.
 Tricks and shadows are for those doing wrong, not for those doing right.
-(See www.losthorizons.com/tax/Highlights.htm for some related material.)
+(See this for some related material.)

 Q. I've read through your book and searched the website for information on how to possibly report capital gains and dividends from non-national banks.
 My first thought is capital gains are only paid by taxpayers not non-taxpayers but I really don't know.